FDA panel OKs emergency use of Pfizer Covid vaccine

 It is reported that Connecticut is due to receive 32,200 doses of the Pfizer vaccine in the initial shipment, with New York due to receive 170,000 doses.

-Gov. Andrew M. Cuomo said yesterday that New York’s Clinical Advisory Task Force would need to approve the vaccine after the FDA acts and that the state’s vaccination distribution effort will include outreach to Black, brown and poor communities.
-He said the state could receive its initial Pfizer vaccine allocation as soon as this weekend.
+Gov. Andrew M. Cuomo said Wednesday that New York the state could receive its initial Pfizer vaccine allocation as soon as this weekend.
 Just over 42% of the doses will be allocated to New York City.
 The mid-Hudson region is due to receive 19,200 doses from the first shipment.

 “The way the vaccine is going to work is the federal government will be responsible for the procurement and the distribution.
 The military is doing the transportation with private companies, and they will send it where we ask them to send it.
 We then set the priorities for not only where it goes, but who gets it,” Cuomo said.